 Got any Chase Freedom tips or tricks that we missed?
 We’re all ears — let us know in the comments.

 The Chase Freedom’s 5% cash back categories rotate quarterly.
-The categories for Q4 2019 are department stores, PayPal, and Chase Pay.
+The categories for Q1 2020 are Lyft, gas stations, select streaming services, and internet, cable, and phone services.

 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.